Assure that value objects are immutable

 Make sure that value objects are immutable.
 Properties of a value object should only be set through the constructor.
 To enforce that we could intercept any potential setters and throw an exception if they are called.

-Updated by Karsten Dambekalns about 11 years ago
+Updated by Karsten Dambekalns over 11 years ago

 - Status changed from New to Resolved